-To understand the breath composition of esophageal-gastric cancer patients Sung Tong-Chin et al.2 collected breath using the ReCIVA Breath Sampler.
-By taking advantage of the ReCIVA Breath Sampler’s ability to collect four technical replicates during a single breath collect, they were able to analyze breath using multiple mass spectrometry approaches, thus achieving detailed breath volatile organic compound (VOC) structural data.
-Figure 1 shows the relative intensity of VOCs, across a population of 21 patients with esophageal-gastric cancer.
-This provides a useful basis for designing and interpreting future studies aiming to find early stage breath disease biomarkers in the patient population.
+In an earlier study that set out to investigate the breath composition of esophageal-gastric cancer patients, Sung Tong-Chin et al.2 collected breath using the ReCIVA Breath Sampler.
+By taking advantage of the ReCIVA Breath Sampler’s ability to collect four technical replicates during a single breath collect, they were able to analyze breath using multiple mass spectrometry approaches, thus collating detailed breath volatile organic compound (VOC) structural data.
+Figure 1 shows the relative intensity of a number of VOCs, across a population of 21 patients with esophageal-gastric cancer.
+This study hoped to provide a useful basis for designing and interpreting future studies that aimed for early-stage breath disease biomarkers in the patient population.

-Adam et al. provide a proof of principle for detection of esophageal-gastric cancer using exhaled breath analysis, highlighting the potential for Breath Biopsy to be applied in the detection of esophagogastric cancer.
-However, these comparisons are based on sampling just 43 individuals and do not focus specifically on early stage cancers.
-More research is needed to demonstrate a conclusive link between exhaled VFA levels and early stage cancer.
-There are also many other candidate VOCs that could be investigated as more sensitive or effective indicators of esophageal-gastric cancer that might enable effective early detection in the patient population.
+More research is needed to demonstrate a conclusive link between exhaled SCFA levels and early-stage cancer.
+There are also many other candidate VOCs that could be investigated as sensitive or effective indicators of esophageal-gastric cancer that might enable effective early detection in the patient population.